Payroll and Employee Services

 An employee may be eligible for Parental Bereavement Leave and Statutory Parental Bereavement Pay if they or their partner either had a child who has died under 18 years old or had a stillbirth after 24 weeks of pregnancy.

-You don’t have to pay staff while they’re doing jury service, but many employers do.
-If you continue paying your employee, tax and National Insurance contributions will be calculated in the normal way.
-You can’t claim back money you’ve paid the employee or that the business has lost during the jury service.
+You don’t have to pay your workers while they’re taking part in jury service, but many employers opt to do so.
+If you continue paying your employees, tax and National Insurance contributions will be calculated in the normal way.
+You can’t claim back money you’ve paid the employee or that the business has lost during the jury service from the courts, but many employers will off-set any payment the employee receives from the courts to ensure they are not paid more than they would be usually.

 If you don’t pay your employee, they can claim a loss of earnings allowance from the court.
-You may decide to top up your employee’s allowance so they don’t lose out on pay.
 You’ll need to fill in a certificate of loss of earnings for your employee.
 They’ll get one with their jury service letter.

 • Plan 2 — £27,295 annually (£2,274.58 a month or £524.90 a week)